5 Gut Healthy Foods That Fight Inflammation

 Berries, such as strawberries, blueberries, raspberries, and blackberries, are high fiber foods rich in vitamins, and minerals.
 In addition to their many health properties, berries contain antioxidants called anthocyanins, which have anti-inflammatory effects.

-Snacking on berries or adding berries to your morning smoothie is a great way to fight inflammation and improve your gut health.
+Snacking on berries through the day, adding them to a salad, smoothie or greek yogurt parfait is a great way to fight inflammation and improve your gut health.

 Fermentation is a process in which bacteria and yeast break down sugars.
 The fermentation process creates lactic acid bacteria, which act as a preserving agent to the vegetables, and creates a delicious taste.

 THE HEALTH BENEFITS OF FERMENTED FOODS